 This illustration is created by Scriberia with The Turing Way community.
 Used under a CC-BY 4.0 licence.
 DOI: 10.5281/zenodo.3332807

 There are various reasons to archive your data: replication, longitudinal research, data being unique or expensive to collect, re-usability and acceleration of research inside or outside your own discipline.
 It is VU policy to archive your data for (at least) 10 years after the last publication based on the dataset.
 Part of preparing your dataset for archiving is appraising and selecting your data.

 During your research you may accumulate a lot of data, some of which will be eligible for archiving.
 It is impossible to preserve all data infinitely.
-Archiving all digital data is associated with high costs for storage itself and for maintaining and managing this ever-growing volume of data and their metadata; it may also lead to decline in discoverability (see the website of the Digital Curation Centre).
+Archiving all digital data leads to high costs for storage itself and for maintaining and managing this ever-growing volume of data and their metadata; it may also lead to decline in discoverability (see the website of the Digital Curation Centre).
 For those reasons, it is crucial that you make a selection.

 Selecting data means making choices about what to keep for the long term, and what data to archive securely and what data to publish openly.
 This means that you have to decide whether your dataset contains data that need to be removed or separated.
 Reasons to exclude data from publishing include (but are not limited to):

 In preparing your dataset for archiving, the first step is to determine which parts of your data are sensitive, which can then be separated from the other data.
 Redundant data can be removed altogether.